Thoma Bravo buys cybersecurity vendor Proofpoint for $12.3B in cash – TechCrunch

 Its acquisitions have included the likes of Sophos for $3.9 billion, a majority stake in LogRhythm, and paying $544 million for Imprivata — an asset it planned to exit last year reportedly for $2 billion until it called off the sale (it had been proceeding just as the Covid-19 pandemic was taking off).

-Alongside Silver Lake, Thoma Bravo tool SolarWinds private in a $4.5 billion deal before listing it again.
-It also attracted some controversy for selling shares just ahead of SolarWinds disclosing its major security breach but Thoma Bravo said it was unaware of the information at the time.
+Alongside Silver Lake, Thoma Bravo took SolarWinds private in a $4.5 billion deal before listing it again.
+It also attracted some controversy for selling shares just ahead of SolarWinds disclosing a supply chain attack, affecting nine federal agencies and hundreds of companies, later attributed to Russia’s SVR foreign intelligence service.
+Thoma Bravo said it was unaware of the information at the time.

 “Proofpoint has achieved tremendous outcomes for customers around the world, and we’re excited to partner with this talented team at a moment when organizations need innovative solutions to navigate an increasingly treacherous cybersecurity environment,” said Seth Boro, a managing partner at Thoma Bravo, in a statement.
 “Proofpoint’s opportunity as a privately held company is incredibly compelling, and we look forward to working closely with them to drive continued business growth and deliver world-class advanced threat protection to even more customers in even more ways.”